Student groups & societies

 This committee consists of one representative from each year's class and three faculty members.
 The committee considers changes to the law school curriculum such as new course offerings, the deletion of current courses, the scheduling of courses, and course content.

 Students interested in multiculturalism, diversity and LGBT issues are encouraged to join this society, which serves as both a social network and an advocate for diversity-related issues at the law school.
-DASS welcomes all interested students, regardless of their background.
+DIC welcomes all interested students, regardless of their background.

 Environmental Law Society